 Similarly, the decision tree and random forest have something like the Gini index and K-nearest having Euclidean distance formula.

 - Start with a training set with x1, x2,…, and y.

 - Find out the parameters c0, c1, c2 with the random variables.

-- Find out the learning rate alpha
+- Find out the learning rate alpha.

 - Then repeat the following updates such as c0 = co-alpha +h(x)-y and for c1, c2 also.

-- Repeat these processes till converged.
+- Repeat these processes till they converge.

 If you want to apply that algorithm to the model, the model finds out the value of m and c that we don’t know, then how will you find out?

 Suppose you have three variables that are having values of x and y.
 Now your model will find the value of m1, m2, m3, and c1, c2, c3 for three variables.